BCIT

 You can find a print copy of Chris’s book at the Burnaby Campus Library – TK 5105.8857 I68 2018 or find it online through the library’s subscription to EngNetBase

-(Note: login with A# and password is required off campus).
+(Note: login is required off campus).

 Filed Under: Authorized!, Books